sthiede/Comparative_Genomics/day1_morning/README.md

 >vi.
 Exit your cluster node so you don’t waste cluster resources and $$$!

 >vii.
-Download FastQC report to your home computer to examine
+Download the FastQC report to your home computer to examine

 ```
 sftp username@flux-login.arc-ts.umich.edu